josimms/CASSIA/README.md

 ## CASSIA Model

 NOTE: for the basic model use this.
 For development of the model use the Adding Externals branch.
-This should be used on linux.
+This should be used on linux (but other systems if requested).
 If used this version of the model is used contact Joanna (joanna.x.simms@helsinki.fi) for support.

 ### Ideas and structure